java/devjava-content/README.md

 1. Create your content (see the [Working with Content](#working-with-content) section below)
 1. Submit a pull request back to this repo

+### Contributor Agreement and License

+Contributors must sign the OCA which will be verified once there is a pull request created.
+Contributed content is made available under the [UPL license](https://oss.oracle.com/licenses/upl/).
+You can find examples [here](https://dev.java/authors).

 ## Building the Site